turtleflyer/smart-hooks/packages/smart-hooks/use-interstate/README.md

 ### `useInterstate({key1: initValue1, key2: initValue2})`

-The second interface is similar to what is using in our other hook [`useMultiState`](https://github.com/turtleflyer/smart-hooks/blob/master/packages/smart-hooks/use-multi-state#readme).
+The second call interface is similar to what is using in our other hook [`useMultiState`](https://github.com/turtleflyer/smart-hooks/blob/master/packages/smart-hooks/use-multi-state#readme).
 And as in the case of `useMultiState`, this call interface replaces multiple uses of the hook in one component.